PaulKelveen/Unsupervised-Learning-Project/README.md

 The data set for this project is the "Wholesale Data" dataset containing information about various products sold by a grocery store.
 The following tasks were carried out in the course of the project:

 -	Exploratory data analysis and pre-processing: The datset was imported alongside necessary libraries and initial exploratory analysis was carried out on the data.
-The following was done:
+The following was done:/n
   - Used a heat map to understand and visualize the relationships between the different variables.
  	- Identify and handle missing values.
  	- Used a box plot to identify outliers and z-score to handle outliers,